 Be patient when looking for an apartment.
 If it the apartment doesn’t feel right or the landlord makes you nervous, you should move on.

 - Consider renters insurance for your apartment.
 Think about everything you own: computer, smartphone, clothes, furniture, TV.
 Just those basics are probably worth several thousand dollars.
 If you rent an apartment and an unexpected event such as a fire, theft or water leak occurs, the insurance the landlord has covers his interests, such as repairs to the building, not yours.
 This means any losses or replacement costs come out of your pocket.

 When it comes to renters insurance, there’s no one-size-fits-all policy.
 A policy can be customized with the coverage amounts and additional coverages that are right for you.

 - Prepare to be a good renter.
 You should consider your apartment as if it was your own home, and care for it accordingly.
 In addition to keeping your landlord happy, taking care of your rental gives you a stronger hand in rent negotiations and might even allow you to change the terms of the lease.
 You'll also save money if you're not evicted or you don't have to forfeit your security deposit.

 Common Rental Terms

-Pets: If your lease doesn’t allow them, don’t have them.
+- Pets: If your lease doesn’t allow them, don’t have them.
 You both could find yourselves on the street.

-Repairs/Maintenance: Know what you are liable for, how to alert the landlord to repairs and reasonable time limits for updates.
+- Repairs/maintenance: It’s important to know what repairs and maintenance you’re responsible for, how to alert the landlord to repairs and a reasonable time limits for updates.

-Landlord Right of Entry: Your landlord must specify when he or she is legally entitled to be in your rental and whether or not you have the right to be present.
+- Landlord right of entry: Your landlord must specify when he or she is legally entitled to be in your rental and whether or not you have the right to be present.